 We are obviously in the land of seafood and I am not much of a seafood eater or chef.
 Thus, the family has missed out on eating such things.
 We go to the market often and there is fresh seafood galore out on display.
 The kids are always asking to buy some, but I have no clue what it is or how to prepare.
 I am a Scuba Diver!
 I like to look at the pretty fish swimming, not eat them!
 Well, we will soon give it a try as that is why we are here.
 To experience things and soak up life.

 The extra bonus that we are getting from all of this cooking is some seriously good quality family time.
 You know the quote, “Kitchens Are Made To Bring Families Together“.
 Well it is true with a family that was already close.
 Alan and Lars were in the kitchen for over an hour making the infamous “Red Soup”, and I could hear Alan telling Lars loads of family stories, traditions and memories.
-It is great that we have this time to share with our kids.
+It is great that we have this time to share with our kids, while we all enjoyed the new kitchen décor of our home.

 I was thinking, that we could have experienced this back in the USA too.
 Before kids, I loved cooking all day.
 Then our lives just became busier.
 “We didn’t have time”.
 We would work all day, rush to make a quick dinner and off to some activity.
 We didn’t make it a priority, that is the reality.
 So far this trip has paid off in ways we couldn’t imagine.
 I so look forward to the rest of our journey.